steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 `SplitDataset` will let us switch between the two datasets as we alternate between training and validation later.

 > ##### Test Set
 > It’s customary to set aside a third set of examples, called the *test set*, which you never touch as you’re developing the network.
 The test set is meant to serve as a final sanity check to confirm that your accuracy on the validation set was not a fluke.
 At this stage, with a dataset this small, I don’t have the luxury of keeping more data out of the training set.
-As far as sanity checking my accuracy… for now, running the neural network in the production app with real data will have to do!
+As for sanity checking my accuracy… for now, running in production with real data will have to do!

 #### PyTorch DataLoader

 One more hoop to jump through before we can actually start training.
 Data loaders are how you feed a dataset to a neural network during training in PyTorch.
-They spit out data in batches for training.
+They spit out data in batches.
 I created a data loader for my dataset, configured to output batches that are randomized (`shuffle=True`) and small (`batch_size=6`), since the dataset is small too.

 ```python{5}
 from torchnet.dataset import SplitDataset, ShuffleDataset